MindscapeHQ/raygun4wordpress/readme.txt

 Finally, if you so desire you should be able to visit the root network site, activate it there and configure it.
 You must however activate it on at least one child site first.

-= How do I use Customer Experience Monitoring? =
+= How do I use Customers? =

 If you enable this feature the currently logged in user's email address, first name and last name will be transmitted along with each message.
 This will be visible in the Raygun dashboard.
 If they have associated a Gravatar with that address, you will see their picture.
 If this feature is not enabled, a random ID will be assigned to each user.
 Either way, you can view a count of the affected users for each error.

 == Changelog  ==

 = 1.9.1 =
-* Don't set user cookie when Customer Experience Monitoring is disabled
+* Don't set user cookie when Customers is disabled

 = 1.9.0 =